OpenCyphal-Garage/libcyphal/docs/design/readme.md

 Attachment/detachment of a transport is an addition/removal of a column; likewise, construction/retirement of a session is an addition/removal of a row.
 While the construction of a row or a column is in progress, the matrix resides in an inconsistent state.
 If any error occurs in the process, the matrix is rolled back to the previous consistent state, and the already-constructed sessions of the new vector are retired.

 Existing redundant sessions retain validity across any changes in the matrix configuration.
-Logic that relies on a redundant instance is completely shielded from any changes in the underlying transport configuration, meaning that the entire underlying transport structure may be swapped out with a completely different one without affecting the higher levels.
+The logic that relies on a redundant instance is completely shielded from any changes in the underlying transport configuration, meaning that the entire underlying transport structure may be swapped out with a completely different one without affecting the higher levels.
 A practical extreme case is where a redundant transport is constructed with zero inferior transports, its session instances are configured, and the inferior transports are added later.
-This is expected to be useful for long-running applications that have to retain the presentation-level structure across changes in the transport configuration done on-the-fly without stopping the application.
+This is expected to be useful for long-running applications that have to retain the presentation-level structure across changes in the transport configuration done on the fly without stopping the application.

 The redundant transport replicates every outgoing transfer into all of the available redundant interfaces.
 Transmission operates at the rate of the best-performing inferior; transmission is assumed to be successful if at least one transport is able to complete it.

-Incoming transfers are deduplicated so that the local node receives at most one copy of each unique transfer received from the bus.
+Incoming transfers are deduplicated so that the local node receives, at most, one copy of each unique transfer received from the bus.

 The class implementing the redundant transport is called `RedundantTransport`.
 It does not require a separate factory method because its constructor can be made infallible: